DIPLOMA IN ENGINEERING SYSTEMS (S33)

 Wireless Technology ApplicationsMore

-Students will acquire knowledge of commonly used wireless technology that enhances or improves our daily life.
-They will learn the basic features and use of wireless technology such as RFID, Wi-Fi, Bluetooth, WiMAX, ZigBee and Mobile technologies such as 3G and 3.5G.
+Students will acquire knowledge of commonly used wireless technology and mobile communication technology that enhances or improves our daily life.
+Students will not only learn the basic features and use of wireless technologies such as RFID, Wi-Fi, Bluetooth, and ZigBee but also acquire knowledge on lower power wide area IoT technologies such as LoRa, SigFox and mobile technologies such as 3G, 4G-LTE and 5G as well.
 Applications related but not limited to entertainment, leisure activities, sport for individual and community users as well as the user interface and ergonomic aspect will be considered.

 Smart City Systems DesignMore